hasinhayder/tutor-sslcommerz/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Renamed: Plugin has been renamed to TSPay (Tutor SSLCommerz Pay) due to WordPress guidelines on trademark usage
+* Improvement: Code cleanup and optimization

 = 1.0.7 =
 * Security: Added comprehensive input sanitization to prevent XSS attacks
 * Security: Implemented proper data validation for all user inputs